katcosburn/KC-CARC_notes/notes_Feb2021.md

 # Notes for February 2021

-- To run and interactive job with GPU usage in SLURM:
+- To run an interactive job with GPU usage in SLURM:
 ```bash
 srun --gres=gpu:1 --pty bash
 ```